riga/law/examples/dropbox_targets/README.md

 docker run -ti riga/law:py36
 ```

-*Tip*: When you cloned the law repository to you local machine, you can forward it into the docker
+*Tip*: When you cloned the law repository to your local machine, you can forward it into the docker
 container:

 ```bash